Link search Menu Expand Document

 /monome/grid/led/row x_offset y d[...]

-After we clear the row, we turn on the corresponding LED with a normal single-LED message:
+After we clear the row, we turn on the corresponding LED by passing the playhead’s position as an integer, into a normal single-LED message:

 /monome/grid/led/set $1 7 1